Use cases

 Once the production data and technical report have been handed over, the case can be closed.
 The data within the eDiscovery software can be archived according to the case retention period set in the retention policies.

-For any type of investigation, defensibility is the most important thing, bar none.
-An investigation could come up with incredible, groundbreaking results, but without a defensible process those results mean very little.
-For data investigations, defensibility means documenting every step taken and every choice made.
+For any type of investigation, defensibility is the most important thing.
+An investigation could come up with incredible, groundbreaking results, but without a defensible process those results may mean little.
+For data investigations, defensibility means documenting steps taken and choices made.
 Essentially, when the materials are handed off to a requestor, that requestor ought to be able to retrace the steps of the investigation to understand how the dataset they ended up with came about.

-In an ideal world, where everyone always gets along and the money trees bloom year-round, trust is implicit.
+In an ideal world, trust is implicit.
 We, however, do not live in that world.
 Therefore, it is vital that investigators provide receipts for their choices.
-This is why solutions for eDiscovery are of key importance to defensibility when it comes to ESI investigations: they provide a means of weighing and culling data without bias. eDiscovery software can provide technical event logs of their process: what queries were used, what filters applied, etc..
-A requestor who wants to understand how a dataset came to be can read these technical logs and be sure that the logs are accurate.
+This is why solutions for eDiscovery are of key importance to defensibility when it comes to ESI investigations: they provide a means of weighing and culling data while reducing bias. eDiscovery software can provide technical event logs of their process: what queries were used, what filters applied, etc. A requestor who wants to understand how a dataset came to be can read these technical logs and be confident that the logs are accurate.

-Throughout the process of an investigation, this defensibility should be at the forefront of everyone’s mind.
-An indefensible investigation is essentially useless, and just serves to waste the time and resources of everyone involved.
-If nothing else, eDiscovery software offers a degree of note-taking and record keeping during the investigative process that cannot be questioned.
-At the end of the day, manual record-keeping is a flawed process, no matter how capable the people keeping the records are: mistakes can be made knowingly or unknowingly.
-It doesn’t matter why or even if a mistake was made, the fact that it is possible in the first place can be enough cause to second-guess the investigative process.
+Throughout the process of an investigation, defensibility should be at the forefront of everyone’s mind.
+An indefensible investigation is essentially useless, wasting the time and resources of everyone involved.
+If nothing else, eDiscovery software offers a degree of note-taking and record keeping during the investigative process.
+Manual record-keeping is an inherently flawed process; no matter how capable the people keeping the records are, mistakes can be made knowingly or unknowingly.

-With data volumes exploding across the board, making use of an eDiscovery software to conduct data investigations is a no-brainer.
+With data volumes exploding, using an eDiscovery software to conduct data investigations should be a no-brainer.
 If the sheer amount of data to be reviewed doesn’t make that clear, the amount of people and actions needed to review it should.
-Utilizing an end-to-end solution to conduct the investigation in its entirety, allows investigators to use state-of-the-art tools both for their efforts in gathering and culling data, as well as keeping records along the way.
+An end-to-end solution allows investigators to use state-of-the-art tools for their efforts in gathering and culling data as well as keeping records along the way.
 Reveal is one such solution, and we’d love to show you around.